Literature / Kinsey Millhone

 - Even Evil Has Standards: From "V" is for Vengeance, Dante is a mob boss with a code of honor.

-- Fake Pregnancy: A character in "D" is for Deadbeat does this, hiding some jewels underneath a fake belly.
+- Fake Pregnancy: A character in "L" is for Lawless does this, hiding money inside a fake belly.
 Kinsey figures it out after finding tampons in the woman's purse.

 - Family Theme Naming/Floral Theme Naming: The Wood family in "E" is for Evidence.
 The Wood women are named Ash, Ebony, and Olive, all kinds of tree/wood.

 - First-Person Smartass: Kinsey can be a cynical piece of work and it shows up in the narration.

 - Friend on the Force: Jonah.

 - Good Is Not Nice: Kinsey, a great detective and an overall good person, does have some jerkass tendencies.
 Her salty mouth and her overall loner personality doesn't help.

 - Jerk with a Heart of Gold: Kinsey.
 Despite her anti-social tendencies, casual approach to the law, and willingness to manipulate and lie to people to get what she wants, she really does take her clients' cases to heart, does her best to see justice done, and will go to hell and back for her loved ones.

 - Rosie, the owner of a local restaurant Kinsey frequents and eventual sister-in-law to Henry, is brash, bossy, and abrasive, but really wants the best for Kinsey.

 - At the end of "V" is for Vengeance, Dante, who gains points for being a sympathetic character, flees the country with his secretary.

 - Renata Huff in "J" is for Judgement is implied to be one of these in the epilogue.

 - Likes Older Women: